 Award-Winning Trail and Greenway Projects

-The members of the Coalition for Recreational Trails (CRT) have selected the winners of the "Annual Achievement Awards" in recognition of outstanding use of Recreational Trails Program (RTP) funds.
-The award winners were recognized in Washington, D.C. on June 5, 2012 at the U.S. House of Representatives Rayburn House Office Building, during the annual celebration for the American Recreation Coalition’s Great Outdoors Week.
+Winners have been announced for the 2012 "Annual Achievement Awards" in recognition of outstanding use of Recreational Trails Program (RTP) funds.
+The awards ceremony hosted by the Coalition for Recreational Trails was held in Washington, D.C. on June 5, 2012 at U.S. House of Representatives offices.
+The awards are part of annual efforts by national trails and outdoor recreation organizations to promote the importance of RTP funding to States across America during the American Recreation Coalition’s Great Outdoors Week.

 Learn more about the Recreational Trails Program

 The website provides better information for trails in the